devianceDEV01/GSE_files_analysis.R/README.md

 “If it tempts you so much, try it in spite of my prohibition.
 But take note: I am powerful.
 And I am only the most lowly gatekeeper.
 But from room to room stand gatekeepers, each more powerful than the other.
-I can’t endure even one glimpse of the third.” -Kafka
+I can’t endure even one glimpse of the third.” -Before the Law.
+Kafka